 Property and Project Updates

-Include updates on physical condition, capital improvement progress, leasing activity, and local market conditions.
+Include updates on physical condition, capital improvement progress, leasing activity, local market conditions, and property sales.
+Updates on property sales are especially important, as they directly impact investor returns and require detailed financial documentation and compliance to ensure smooth transactions.
 For renovation or development projects, photos help investors understand where their capital is going and what progress looks like on the ground.

 How Often to Report to Syndication Investors